Achsah in the Bible

-We meet Achsah when Caleb, her father, offered her in marriage to whoever could conquer the city of Debir.
+We meet Achsah in the Bible when Caleb, her father, offered her in marriage to whoever could conquer the city of Debir.
 His nephew Othniel took the challenge and succeeded, and was thus rewarded with Achsah as his wife.

 As part of the deal, Caleb gave the young couple the conquered city, but the land he gave them was dry.
 Achsah saw the need for a water source.
 As Othniel led Achsah from her father’s house to their new home, she persuaded him to ask her father for the field adjoining their property.
 Then Joshua 15:18 tells us that Achsah hopped off her donkey, catching Caleb by surprise.